 For the love of entertainment

-Or, the movie where James Bond discovers that there are actually black people in the world.
-And like a stereotypically privileged square, this entry in the 007 canon seems to assume that all black people are either voodoo enthusiasts or jazz fiends, not to mention that they all know each other and are part of the same criminal syndicate.
-But let’s accept this as progress–even if Yaphet Kotto was allegedly prohibited from attending the premiere or even doing press for the film because producers were afraid of public backlash if it was revealed that the villain is black.
+Or, the movie where James Bond discovers that black people exist.
+Unfortunately, it assumes that all black people are either voodoo enthusiasts or jazz fiends, not to mention that they all know each other and are part of the same criminal syndicate (to be fair, that plot point is part of the book this is based on).
+It’s extremely problematic.
+Yaphet Kotto was even allegedly prohibited from attending the premiere or doing press for the film because producers were afraid of public backlash if it was revealed that the villain is black.

-Three British agents are killed in quick succession–all of whom were investigating either Kananga, the Prime Minister of fictional Caribbean island San Monique, or Mr. Big, leader of a drug ring in New York City and New Orleans.
-James is sent to investigate and quickly gets caught up in a deadly web.
-You see, it turns out Mr. Big is just a disguise used by Kananga to front the unsavory side of his business practices … and he isn’t very pleased to have James Bond sniffing around his turf.
-Can 007 outwit the devilish Kananga, shut down his heroin empire, avoid a voodoo curse, and save the girl?
-Well of course he can.
+Three British agents are killed in quick succession–all of whom were investigating Kananga, the Prime Minister of fictional Caribbean island San Monique.
+007 quickly ties Kananga to Mr. Big, leader of a drug ring in New York City and New Orleans.
+It turns out Mr. Big is just a terrible disguise used by Kananga to front the unsavory side of his business practices … and he isn’t very pleased to have Bond sniffing around.
+Can 007 outwit the devilish Kananga, shut down his heroin empire, avoid a voodoo curse, and save the girl he sexually assaulted and endangered?
+Well, of course he can.
 He’s James Bond.

-The Spy Who Loved Me has its fans, but if you ask me Live and Let Die is Moore’s finest moment as Bond.
-In fact, it easily makes any top ten list if you’re into such things.
-But it isn’t without its flaws.
-Whoever decided to cast Clifton James as the buffoonish Sheriff Pepper should die in a fire (but not as much as whoever decided the character was worth resurrecting in the next Bond movie, The Man With the Golden Gun).
-I suppose the character fits with the time in a Smoky and the Bandit, Dukes of Hazzard kind of way.
+Third, whoever cast Clifton James as the buffoonish Sheriff Pepper should die in a fire (but not as much as whoever decided the character was worth resurrecting in The Man With the Golden Gun).
+I suppose the character fits with the time in a Smoky and the Bandit, Dukes of Hazzard way.
 But that just goes to show why it can be dangerous to bow to current trends when crafting a Bond film: it may seem popular at the time, but within a few years the idea becomes dated and irksome.
-Just look at the mess Bond producers made when they tried to cash in on the success of Star Wars by sending 007 into space for the truly awful Moonraker.
+And fourth, the boat chase sequence drags on for so long that it becomes interminable.
+Especially since Pepper is a big part of it.

-Notable Event: Other than Moore’s first outing as Bond, we have the first African American villain as well as the first African American supporting Bond Girl.
-We also catch a glimpse of 007’s London home for the second and, so far, final time in a Bond movie.
-Meanwhile, Q fails to appear onscreen–although he is name dropped.
-Fans would demand that he return in The Man With the Golden Gun.
-And for the first time, a Bond song scored an Oscar nomination for Best Original Song (more on that below).
+Other than Moore’s first outing as Bond, we have the first African American villain as well as the first African American Bond Girl.
+Meanwhile, Q fails to appear onscreen–although he is name-dropped.
+He’ll return in The Man With the Golden Gun.
+And for the first time, a Bond song scored an Oscar nomination for Best Original Song.

-Gadget: A magnetic watch that can also rather conveniently buzz-saw its way through rope.
-This just so happens to be Roger Moore’s favorite Bond accessory from his tenure, and it’s difficult to disagree.
-The watch is subtle and only requires a minimal suspension of disbelief.
-No muss, no fuss.
+A magnetic watch that can also buzz-saw through rope or unzip a dress.
+This just so happens to be Roger Moore’s favorite Bond accessory from his tenure.

-Ally: Felix Leiter was well on his way to becoming a series regular at this point (even though they couldn’t get the same actor to play him twice), but after this film he won’t reappear until Timothy Dalton takes over as 007.
+Felix Leiter was well on his way to becoming a series regular at this point, but after this film he won’t reappear until Timothy Dalton takes over as 007.
 Incidentally, when Leiter reappears in Licence to Kill he will be played once again by Live and Let Die‘s David Hedison–making him the first actor to play the part more than once.

-Lesser Bond Girl: Well, snaps for progress, I suppose, but for the second Bond film in a row we have a very disappointing supporting Bond Girl.
-Rosie Carver (Gloria Hendry) is the first African American Bond Girl, and that is worth celebrating.
+Snaps for progress, I suppose, because Rosie Carver (Gloria Hendry) is the first African American Bond Girl, and that is worth celebrating.
 If only she weren’t such a useless character–not a capable CIA agent, not an effective double agent, not a good enough actress to be a comic foil or even a dramatic pawn to raise the stakes.
-I guess her quick demise is meant to establish Kananga’s menace, but that was already done when he killed three British agents in quick succession.
-That doesn’t really leave much for poor Rosie.
+Her quick demise is meant to establish Kananga’s menace, but she’s so paper-thin it’s difficult to care.

-Villain: SPECTRE (and Blofeld) are gone, and it turns out to be a refreshing shot in the arm for the series.
-Even Goldfinger was part of the SPECTRE plotline, so Kananga (Yaphet Kotto) is our first real stand-alone Bond baddie.
+SPECTRE (and Blofeld) are gone, and it turns out to be a refreshing shot in the arm for the series.
+Kananga (Yaphet Kotto) proves that a stand-alone Bond baddie works.
 And he’s pretty darned good.
 Kotto gives a brainy, menacing performance that leaves no doubt he’s a worthy foe for 007.
-The guy has an incredible surplus of henchmen for crying out loud, but you never once doubt who’s in charge of the evil scheme.
+The guy has an incredible surplus of henchmen, but you never doubt who’s in charge.
 He may not be as widely recognized as Goldfinger, Blofeld, or Scaramanga, but make no mistake: Kanaga is one of the great Bond villains.

-Henchmen: Kananga has two primary henchmen in his army of drug lords and voodoo men.
+Kananga has two primary henchmen in his army of drug lords and voodoo men.
 In the role of the former (drug lords), we have Tee Hee (Julius Harris).
 Tee Hee likes long walks on the beach, robotic arms, and feeding things to crocodiles.
-Weaknesses include his inability to make sure his crocodiles actually eat the hero, those pesky exposed wires that control his robotic arm, and the fact that said robotic arm is incredibly unconvincing.
+Weaknesses include his inability to make sure his crocodiles actually eat the hero, those pesky exposed wires that control his robotic arm, and the fact that said robotic arm looks super fake.
 In the voodoo camp is Baron Samedi (Geoffrey Holder), who bills himself as a man who is incapable of dying.
-He likes laughing, skeletal makeup, poisoning victims with snakes, and (inexplicably) dinner theater.
+He likes skeleton makeup, laughing too loudly, and dinner theater.
 Weaknesses include dental hygiene, loincloths, and snakes.
-Tee Hee is a standard henchmen, but as they go he’s on the higher end of the spectrum.
-Baron Samedi is something of an oddity.
-As henchmen go, he’s definitely unique and memorable, but stealing scenes is the most diabolical thing he does, in the end.
+Tee Hee is a standard henchman.
+Baron Samedi is an oddity.
+As henchmen go, he’s unique and memorable, but stealing scenes is the most diabolical thing he does.